stackitcloud/terraform-provider-stackit/docs/data-sources/sfs_share.md

 page_title: "stackit_sfs_share Data Source - stackit"
 subcategory: ""
 description: |-
-  NFS-Share datasource schema.
+  SFS Share schema.
 Must have a region specified in the provider configuration.
   ~> This datasource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_sfs_share (Data Source)

-NFS-Share datasource schema.
+SFS Share schema.
 Must have a `region` specified in the provider configuration.

 ~> This datasource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.